Zenon-Nowakowski/Zenon-Nowakowski/README.md

 ### Hi there 👋
 - I have been programming in the C family for 5 years
-- professionally worked in php for over a year
+- professionally worked in php for years
 - I graduated from East Texas A&M